Decktet card backs

 The moon back: When I first had decks professionally printed, this is the card back I designed.
 It made a brief return with the first print-on-demand decks.

 The firmament back: I designed this for the second wave of decks.
 Lots of the line work is from a 19th-century illustration, which I touched up and coloured.
-People like it, so it has remained available.
+It was used for print-on-demand decks for many years.

 The archer back: I created this as an alternative to firmament when I was having decks printed and selling them myself.
 Although it starts out looking good, the dark edges do not wear well.